 The basswood keystick is then secured in a woodworking vise, so that only the sharp is exposed.
-The sharp is tapped with a mallet to remove it, leaving the upper surface of the keystick with a st decades key on the done.
+The sharp is tapped with a mallet to remove it, leaving the upper surface of the keystick expo The nev with a special decades of use key on the key done.
+PREVIEW COPY ONLY This copyrighted material is presented for inspection purposes only, and is not intended for copying or publication.